‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 - list 3 of 3Trump made many statements on US economy.
 Most are untrue

-For more than one hour and 40 minutes, the Republican leader ran through a list of his accomplishments, touting a trend of “reverse migration” away from the US and what he called “high economic growth”.
+For more than one hour and 40 minutes, the Republican leader ran through a list of his accomplishments, touting a trend of “reverse migration” away from the US and “high economic growth”.

-But the briefing was overshadowed by fraying relations between the US and its traditional allies in Europe, as Trump presses ahead with his campaign to own the self-governing Danish territory of Greenland.
+But the briefing was overshadowed by fraying relations between the US and its allies in Europe, as Trump pressed ahead with his campaign to own the self-governing Danish territory of Greenland.

 European leaders had started to gather at the World Economic Forum in Davos, Switzerland, on Tuesday, where Trump’s threats to acquire Greenland “one way or another” cast a pall over the proceedings.